nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 Use this command to mark tasks as done.

-Upon entering the command, GULIO will show the list of tasks that are undone in the module.
+Upon entering the command, GULIO will show the list of tasks in the module that are undone.
 Then, specify the indices corresponding to the tasks you would like to mark as done.

 **Format:**<br>
 `mark`